 Parking Lot Rental

 Some lots are available to rent (multiple spaces only, no individual purchases).
-Call Department of Revenue for rates and availability, (312) 742-5369.
+For rates and availability, call (312) 742-7667 or visit www.chicagoparkdistrictparking.com

 Promotions can include one-time retail displays, product/service sampling and other visibility options.
 Call New Business Development for rates, (312) 742-4744.